2014 Chapter Membership Dues

 best opportunity to prevent outbreaks across the colder period.
 The survey carried out at the Saltex seminar found many greenkeepers

 still wait till there is evidence of disease before applying the necessary preventative fungicides, which can have a detrimental

 affect on playing surface speed and consistency.

-lasting disease control, compared to curative approach,” Watson advised.
-“That means less surface scarring and
+and longer lasting disease control, compared to curative approach,” Watson advised.
+“That means less surface scarring

 Schools Are Replacing Playing Surfaces Showing Signs of Wear and Tear

 Across the U.S., football coaches and their players are gearing up for a new season on the gridiron.
 But for